GanYihuan/vue-music/README.md

 3. When you scroll, you lose focus, and the mobile input keyboard does not block the interface.

-## 10-11: 搜索界面---Search historical data cache to localStorage, vuex data storage.
+## 10-11: 08-搜索界面---Search historical data cache to localStorage, vuex data storage.
 - ✨✨
 *(search.vue)*

-## 10-12: 搜索界面---Search historical data cache to localStorage
+## 10-12: 08-搜索界面---Search historical data cache to localStorage
 - ✨✨✨✨
 *(common/js/cache.js)*
 *(store/actions.js)*